Write your own tests!

 .hasMessageContainingAll( "should","teach"); 5

-// fail( "addIllegalProfessor completed succesfully; you know what to do" );
+// fail( "addIllegalProfessor completed successfully; you know what to do" );

 }